 We welcome you to be a part of our community.
 You are invited to spend time with your teacher and fellow students in the garden, in the front indoor sitting area and enjoy a complementary cup of tea.
 We also have a meditation room for quiet contemplation that students are welcome to when not in use for other individual sessions or classes.

-IF I'M NEW TO YOGA, WHICH CLASS SHOULD I TAKE?
+WHICH CLASS SHOULD I TAKE?

 DO I NEED TO BRING MY OWN MAT?